MichiganNLP/vlog_action_recognition/README.md

 * 3 = video index in the playlist
 * mini_5 = miniclip index in the video

+For each miniclip we store the extracted actions and their corresponding labels: 0 for visible and 1 for not visible.
 Example format in json:

 ```json